Borderlands (video game): Development

 When the new style was revealed to both Gearbox and 2K Games, nearly everyone was pleased with it.
-However, the game's original art director was so disappointed with having her work discarded that she left the company and the video game industry all together.
+However, the game's original art director was so disappointed with having her work discarded that she left the company and the video game industry altogether.
 The style was refined further with the help of a comic book artist.
 Most of the rest of the elements of the game, such as the type and variety of enemies, were kept as is; the skill trees, initially filled with more mundane abilities, were repopulated with applies inspired by magic systems from RPGs, such as healing bullets, embracing the more extreme aspects of the game.
 Other shortcuts were taken to complete the game in a timely manner such as reusing systems from other Gearbox games, and adjusting the narrative and setting to simplify the end product, such as having Pandora's moon in a fixed location so they could create dramatic shadows for the various levels.

 The change did still delay their initially planned release in 2008 into 2009, with Gearbox showing off the new style by May of that year.

 Marketing and release

-Retail versions
+Retail editions

-Borderlands was released in three separate versions:
+Borderlands was released in three separate editions: